saubhik/bb-slotter/DEPLOY.md

 So you can keep the `URL` as it is.

 Add a `subscribers.json` file which is of the format:
+Note that `email` can also be a list of strings.
 ```json
 [
   {